Gigantia, land of male girth. Men grow enormous in a matriarchal society.

 The heaviest current sumo: Too-tall Bob, age 31, 1117 pounds., 6'8";

 Titanic's story is quite interesting, as he is one of modern Gigantean Sumo's real "finds"- he is not a "retiree" from another sport, but someone who came directly into pro sumo out of high school.
-Titanic has always been big - at age 10, he was already 275 pounds.
-In high school, he had not been much of an athlete, even by the standards of big, fat Giganteans - he was rather slow, and super big.
-He did try out for the football team, which he did not make.
-He did wrestle a little, but there were only a few others his size in his school who were interested in wrestling.
+Titanic has always been big - he was a 275 pound ten year old!
+In high school, he wasn't much of an athlete, even by the standards of big, fat Giganteans - he was slow, and super big.
+He tried and failed to make his high school football team.
+He did wrestle a little, but there were only a few others in his school his size interested in wrestling.
 His only team athletic experience was as anchor of a not very successful school tug-of-war team.
 He concluded that he would never be an athlete, and simply enjoyed his size, appetite, and a little weightlifting, through high school.
-Then, he met a sumo in College, and his future prospects grew in a hurry.
+Then, he met a sumo in college, and his prospects changed!

-When Titanic enters the sumo ring, it is a sight to behold.
-Clad only in the traditional loincloth, Titanic’s body rises from broad, padded feet through massive calves to gargantuan thighs, which propel a mountainous, overhanging belly and king-sized butt into the ring.
-Mounted above, and partially resting on, that epic belly are two prodigious, glacier-like pecs, which lead to beefy shoulders, supporting magnificent beamy arms, and sloping upwards into a thick neck.
+When Titanic enters the sumo ring, he is a sight to behold.
+Clad only in the traditional loincloth, Titanic’s body rises from broad, padded feet through massive calves to gargantuan thighs, which propel a king-sized butt and a mountainous, overhanging belly into the ring.
+Above that epic belly are two prodigious, glacier-like pecs, which lead to beefy shoulders, supporting magnificent beamy arms, and sloping upwards into a thick neck.
 Aficionados of sumo note that for a “Half-ton”, Titanic’s belly does not hang quite so low as other Half-tons’ do, and his shoulders, butt and thighs are wider and larger than most other Half-ton sumos’; this is all part of Titanic’s extraordinarily broad and heavy frame, which made him heavy and slow when he was younger and thinner, but is now a great advantage as he waddles into the ring.

 Not to be overlooked, Titanic's shoulders and arms also carry an extraordinary amount of his weight - and are extraordinarily strong as well.
 (Titanic holds a number of weight-lifting records for sumos).